nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 make install
 ```

 The source I use (unpacked in `$pkg_config_src`) is [https://pkgconfig.freedesktop.org/releases/pkg-config-0.29.2.tar.gz](https://pkgconfig.freedesktop.org/releases/pkg-config-0.29.2.tar.gz).
-We configure the build with `--with-internal-glib`, meaning that `pkg-config` will be built against a vendored version of `glib` so that we don't have to build `glibg` ourselves (otherwise this article will really get too long).
+We configure the build with `--with-internal-glib`, meaning that `pkg-config` will be built against a vendored version of `glib` so that we don't have to build `glib` ourselves (otherwise this article will really get too long).

 Ok, let's now use `pkg-config` to build `mpfr` and `libmpc`, the last dependencies needed for the actual GCC build!